 - § 2.
-Section 24-108 of the administrative code of the city of New York is amended by adding new subdivisions g, h, i, and j to read as follows: - (g) For purposes of this section the following terms shall have the following meanings: - (1) "Heavy use thoroughfares" shall mean any highway, roadway or other traffic corridor that has traffic volume greater than the fiftieth percentile of the average New York city roadway corridors or have traffic in excess of 100,000 vehicles on an annual basis.
-Designation of heavu use thoroughfares shall be based upon verifiable usage and traffic volume data obtained from transportation planning agencies including, but not limited to, the New York metropolitan transportation council, the New York city department of transportation and the New York state department of transportation.
+Section 24-108 of the administrative code of the city of New York is amended by adding new subdivisions g, h, i, and j to read as follows: - (g) For purposes of this section the following terms shall have the following meanings: - (1) "Heavy use thoroughfare" shall mean any highway, roadway or other traffic corridor that has traffic volume greater than the fiftieth percentile of the average New York city roadway corridors or have traffic in excess of 100,000 vehicles on an annual basis.
+Designation of heavy use thoroughfares shall be based upon verifiable usage and traffic volume data obtained from transportation planning agencies including, but not limited to, the New York metropolitan transportation council, the New York city department of transportation and the New York state department of transportation.

-- (2) "Recreational area" shall mean any park, playground, ball field and school playground that abuts a heavy use thoroughfare.. - (3)"Regulated air contaminant" shall mean oxides of nitrogen, volatile organic compounds, sulfur dioxide, particulate matter, carbon monoxide, carbon dioxide, polycyclic aromatic hydrocarbons or any other air contaminant for which a national ambient air quality standard has been promulgated; or any air contaminant that is regulated under section 42 USC 7412 of the Clean Air Act. - (4) "At risk populations" shall mean infants and young children, pregnant women, older adults, and people with weakened immune systems. - (h)Designation of heavy use thoroughfares.
-The department shall, no later than June 30 2010, designate heavy use thoroughfares in every borough. - (i).Placement of air monitors.
-The department shall install street level air monitors at a minimum at two major intersections on every designated heavy use thoroughfare and at every recreational area, by December 30,,2010.
-Commencing on December 30, 2011 and every December 30 thereafter, the department shall issue a report containing the results of the air quality monitoring of designated heavy use thoroughfares. - i.
-Where the results of the air quality monitoring on and adjoining heavy use thoroughfares indicate that levels of any regulated air contaminant constitute a violation of an existing standard for any regulated air contaminant or contribute to an actual or potential danger to public health or the environment or present a health risk to at-risk populations such as children under the age of sixteen or the elderly as defined by federal law, based upon the most recent research available, the department of environmental protection along with the departments of transportation and of education shall collaboratively identify and require the implementation of corrective mitigation measures that significantly reduce or eliminate short-term and long term exposure risks.
+- (2) "Recreational area" shall mean any park, playground, ball field and school playground that abuts a heavy use thoroughfare.. - (3) "Regulated air contaminant" shall mean oxides of nitrogen, volatile organic compounds, sulfur dioxide, particulate matter, carbon monoxide, carbon dioxide, polycyclic aromatic hydrocarbons or any other air contaminant for which a national ambient air quality standard has been promulgated; or any air contaminant that is regulated under section 42 USC 7412 of the Clean Air Act. - (4) "At risk populations" shall mean infants and young children, pregnant women, older adults, and people with weakened immune systems. - (h) Designation of heavy use thoroughfares.
+The department shall, no later than June 30 2011, designate heavy use thoroughfares in every borough. - (i) Placement of air monitors.
+The department shall install street level air monitors at a minimum at two major intersections on every designated heavy use thoroughfare and at every recreational area by December 30, 2011.
+Commencing on December 30, 2012 and every December 30 thereafter, the department shall issue a report to the mayor and to the speaker of the council containing the results of the air quality monitoring of designated heavy use thoroughfares.
+Such report shall also be posted on the department's website annually. - i.
+Where the results of the air quality monitoring on and adjoining heavy use thoroughfares indicate that levels of any regulated air contaminant constitute a violation of an existing standard for that regulated air contaminant or contribute to an actual or potential danger to public health or the environment or present a health risk to at-risk populations based upon the most recent research available, the department of environmental protection along with the departments of transportation and education shall collaboratively identify and require the implementation of corrective mitigation measures that significantly reduce or eliminate short-term and long term exposure risks.

-File #: Int 1108-2009, Version: \
+File #: Int 0010-2010, Version:

 §3.
-This local law shall take effect ninety days after enactment, except that the commissioner of environmental protection shall take such measures, as are necessary for its implementation, including the promulgation of rules, prior to such effective date.
+This local law shall take effect ninety days after enactment, provided, however, that the commissioner of environmental protection shall take such measures as are necessary for its implementation, including the promulgation of rules, prior to such effective date.

-LS #7576 SS12/11/09 3:57 p.m.
+LS #171 SS1/28/10 11:25 a.m.